SeptianTux/septblog/README.md

 SeptBlog is a simple blog platform.
 It is written in Rust at backend; JavaScript, HTML, CSS, and Bootstrap at the frontend.
 Septblog was designed to be simple, fast, and secure.

 ## Deploy
 SeptBlog can be deployed to almost every popular operating systems.
-But here is an simple example to deploy it to a local Linux machine.
+But here is a simple example to deploy it to a local Linux machine.

 ### Dependencies
 * bash      (To run the installer)